 Community rallies for Mansfield Woodhouse family who 'lost everything' in suspected arson attack

+Community rallies around Mansfield Woodhouse family who 'lost everything' in suspected arson attack

-A Mansfield Woodhouse family have been blown away by the generosity of the community after a devastating house fire in the early hours of this morning.
+A Mansfield Woodhouse family have been blown away by the generosity of the community after a devastating house fire today.

-A fire broke out at the property on Cox’s Lane at around 5am this morning, and the family escaped with just the clothes on their backs while firefighters battled the blaze.
+A fire broke out at the property on Cox’s Lane at about 5am, with the family escaping with just the clothes on their backs while firefighters battled the blaze.

-52-year-old Linda Roe lived at the property with two of her daughters Kacey and Jess, along with Jess’ partner Declan and their eight-year-old daughter Summer.
+Linda Roe, aged 52, lived at the property with two of her daughters Kacey and Jess, along with Jess’s partner Declan and their eight-year-old daughter Summer.

-Linda’s other daughter, Natalie Singhal, received a call at around 5am informing them of the blaze, and the family are now recovering at Natalie’s home.
+The family are now recovering at the home of Natalie Singhal, Linda’s other daughter.

-Natalie, who works in the laboratories at King’s Mill Hospital, explained: “It’s absolutely devastating – the house has been our childhood home for more than twenty years and they have lost everything.
+Natalie, who works in the laboratories at King’s Mill Hospital, Sutton, said: “It’s absolutely devastating – the house has been our childhood home for more than 20 years and they have lost everything.

 “They managed to get out with just the clothes on their back, the kids didn’t even have shoes on.